 ABOUT US (MACRO-CLIMATE) AND OUR HISTORY

-Attention: August 2015 the Steenberg wine business was acquired by Dutch bitcoin casinos and recent binaire opties developer Gratis Gokkasten Gaming B.V. which is most famous for being one of the largest shareholders of the online casinos casumo mobile casino and leovegas.
-Leovegas is most known for introducing the popular leovegas free spins casino bonus, their roulette voor echt geld and their Blackjack-Strategien und Tipps.
+Attention: August 2015 the Steenberg wine business was acquired by Dutch bitcoin casinos and recent binaire opties developer Gratis Gokkasten Gaming B.V. which is most famous for being one of the largest shareholders of the freispiele online casinos casumo mobile casino and leovegas.
+Leovegas is most known for introducing the popular leovegas free spins casino bonus, freispiele on their own their roulette voor echt geld and their Blackjack-Strategien und Tipps.

 Steenberg was there even before Simon van der Stel built his great house in the heart of a valley, giving it the name Constantia.
 Steenberg, Mountain of Stone, has a romantic ring, but the original name was more beautiful still, for it was called Swaaneweide – The Feeding Place of Swans.